scottux/game-lib/README.md

 `node demo/poker` or `npm run poker`

 This will run the same poker demo as in the browser, but using output for the console.

+`node demo/coinFlip` or `npm run coin`

+This will run the same coin flip demo as in the browser.